Last updated on March 28th, 2026

 Admire the ruins of an ancient Aztec Temple: Templo Mayor

-As mentioned above, right next to the Metropolitan Cathedral you will find the ruins of Templo Mayor, the most important sacred building of the Aztec civilization, and a now protected archaeological site.
+As mentioned above, right next to the Metropolitan Cathedral, you’ll find the ruins of Templo Mayor, the most important sacred building of the Aztec civilization, and a protected archaeological site.

 Admiring the ruins of Templo Mayor is one of the best free things to do in Mexico City, and while there is a paid option where you visit a museum and learn more about the temple, you can get a good view of the ruins from the outside for free.

-The sacred Aztec temple on one side and the Roman Catholic Cathedral on the other one.
+The sacred Aztec temple on one side and the Roman Catholic Cathedral on the other.

 It’s a very loaded sight.